johankoskinen/CHDH-SNA/README.md

 No particular R-skills are expected.
 You should be able to download the RMarkdown files and run them locally.
 The RMarkdown files will read any data straight from [https://raw.githubusercontent.com/johankoskinen/CDHD-SNA/main/data/](https://raw.githubusercontent.com/johankoskinen/CDHD-SNA/main/data/).

-An example of loading and formatting is provided in
+An example of loading and formatting network data is provided in
 ```sh
 Markdowns/Data-Formatting.Rmd
 ```